nuzulfikrie/az500-implement-platform-protection/aks.md

     az role assignment create --assignee $AKS_MANAGED_ID --role "Contributor" --scope $AKS_VNET_ID
 ```
+_For this step you can install monaco editor , this will allow you to open editor in the terminal__ [Link to monaco editor]( microsoft.github.io/monaco-editor/ )
 #### Task 5: Deploy an external service to AKS

 In this task, you will download the Manifest files, edit the YAML file, and apply your changes to the cluster.